rsocket/rsocket-java/rsocket-tck-drivers/README.md

 the time.

 The driver is organized with a simple structure.
-On both the client and server drivers, we have the main driver class that do an intial parse of the script files.
+On both the client and server drivers, we have the main driver class that do an initial parse of the script files.
 On the server side, this process basically constructs dynamic request handlers where every time a request is received, the appropriate behavior is searched up and is passed to a ParseMarble object, which is run on its own thread and is used to parse through a marble diagram and enact it's behavior.
 On the client side, the main driver class splits up each test into it's own individual lines, and then runs each test synchronously in its own thread.
 Support